SteffenRitschel/salt-motd-formula/README.rst

 ``Preview``
 =================
-Every option available can be set vie the Jinja Template.
+Every option available can be set via the Jinja Template.

 ::

      Welcome to vm-log01

      IP:            10.0.0.1
      OS:            Debian 8.7 "Jessie"
      Kernel:        3.16.0-4-amd64